WoWs depack

 You can also extract files recursively under a given directory:

-Note that with this extract, wows-depack will reproduce the pseudo-filesystem in the archive with output_dir
+Note that with this extract, wows-depack will reproduce the pseudo-filesystem in the archive with `output_dir` as its root.

 Once done, you need to release the context memory: